 So you want to make a cream pie with pre-baked pie crust.
 Don’t forget the pie weights!
 Without something heavy pushing against the bottom and sides of the pie crust, it will slouch, bubble, and lose its shape in the oven.

 You can actually buy ceramic pie weights shaped like little balls, or do what I do and keep a bag of dried beans or rice around for just this purpose.

 Fit a piece of foil or parchment paper into the prepared pie crust, then fill it with “weights” and bake 15-20 depending on the recipe.
 Once the pie crust has cooled a little, lift the weights out and store for next time.
 Cool the pie crust completely before filling.

 See?
 Easy as pie!

-Check out some of my favorite Pies and Pie Crust Recipes:
+Check out some of my other favorite Pies and Pie Crust Recipes:

 Like what you see?
 SUBSCRIBE below to receive new recipes by email.